rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 **Version: [1.0.0]()**

-A org.rdk.NetworkManager plugin for Thunder framework.
+A NetworkManager plugin for Thunder framework.

 ### Table of Contents